ReinardKuroi/better-storage-tanks/README.md

  - 0.3.2 Removed some silly code.
 Bots can't mine non-empty tanks anymore.
  - 0.3.3 Added new data table, it should prevent issues with multiplayer (if there was any).
  - 0.3.4 Fixed an error on deconstruction "Passed index is out of range".
+ - 0.3.5 Fixed an error on GUI click "Attempt to index field 'opened' (a nil value)".